Constraining Hamiltonians from chiral effective field theory with neutron-star data: Approach

 Here, we overcome these limitations and study the impact of NS observations on all unknown LECs in an N$^2$LO Hamiltonian in neutron matter, rather than limiting ourselves to the 3N sector.
 We achieve this by combining our previously developed emulators~\cite{Armstrong:2025tza} for auxiliary-field diffusion Monte Carlo (AFDMC)~\cite{Carlson:2014vla,Lynn:2019rdt} calculations of neutron matter and for the TOV equations~\cite{Reed:2024urq} to establish a direct connection of the LECs at N$^2$LO with NS properties.
 As the long-range pion-nucleon LECs are very tightly constrained from experimental data~\cite{Hoferichter:2015hva,Siemens:2016jwj}, we keep them fixed in this work.
-Then, the 3N sector in neutron matter is parameter-free at this order~\cite{Hebeler:2009iv}, and we effectively study the contact sector of the NN force.
+This approximation is further justified as these LECs can only be meaningfully measured with about a dozen next-generation detections~\cite{Somasundaram:2024ykk}, a scenario we do not study here.
+We also employ a local N$^2$LO Hamiltonian at a single cutoff of $R_0=0.6$~fm~\cite{Somasundaram:2023sup}, because at this cutoff we find regulator artifacts to be negligible~\cite{Tews:2024owl}.
+We do not explore smaller cutoff values because we would need to explicitly account for spurious shorter-range 3N contributions~\cite{Lynn:2015jua}, increasing the computational cost of training emulators and making our results less robust.
+With these choices, the 3N sector in neutron matter is parameter-free at this order in chiral EFT because the 3N contact interaction vanishes due to the Pauli principle and the one-pion--exchange-contact interaction vanishes due to its spin-isospin structure~\cite{Hebeler:2009iv}.
+Consequently, the contribution of 3N forces to neutron matter in chiral EFT is completely predicted from pion-exchange terms alone, which remains true even for subleading 3N forces~\cite{Tews:2012fj}.
+Hence, we effectively study the contact sector of the NN force.
 This allows us to analyze the interplay between NN scattering data and NS observations in constraining the Hamiltonian.

 We employ both of our emulators to sample over the LECs when analyzing NS data and performing GW inference with \texttt{PyCBC}~\cite{Reed:2025sqh}.
 Prior information from NN scattering data is incorporated in a hierarchical manner within \texttt{PyCBC} by implementing LEC posteriors from a scattering analysis~\cite{Somasundaram:2023sup} as GW priors.
 We present our main results in Fig.~\ref{fig:lecs}, and find that present astrophysical data provide slight constraints on the relevant spectral LECs at N$^2$LO if nuclear Hamiltonians are used up to $2n_0$.
 We also study the potential of next-generation GW detectors and find that these observatories can provide strong constraints on LECs, highlighting their high discovery potential for nuclear physics.